Image

 Enable the ability to track and locate your personal devices, in case they are lost or stolen.

-Prey (http://preyproject.com/), is an open source anti-theft solution available for multiple platforms on various devices, that provides certain options should your device get stolen.
+Prey, is an open source anti-theft solution available for multiple platforms on various devices, that provides certain options should your device get stolen. .
+Users can use the service for free for one device or pay to cover multiple devices.

 Limit Access

 Set up different accounts for family members on shared computers.
-Many of us share a single computer with multiple family members.
 Microsoft and Apple make it easy to set up different accounts on the shared computer.

-To prevent others from accessing your device, use a password-protected screensaver that starts after a period of inactivity.
+To prevent unauthorized access, use a password-protected screensaver that starts after a period of inactivity.

 Use the Duke Virtual Private Network

-Use the VPN when accessing services remotely, especially when traveling.
-Remember that hotel and coffee shop networks are not secure.
+Use the Duke's VPN when accessing services remotely, especially when traveling.
+Remember that public Wi-Fi networks (airport, hotel, and coffee shop) are not secure.

 Encrypt your devices